 You’ve finally landed a plumbing apprenticeship and your first day on the job is around the corner.
-You’re eager, nervous, and not quite sure what to expect.
+You’re eager, nervous, and not quite sure what to expect from your master or journeyman plumber.
 More than anything, you want your new boss to feel like they hired the right guy or gal for the job.
 With our partners at Elkay, we talked to plumbers from across the country for the quick ways to make an impact on day one.
-Before you start on your journey to becoming a master plumber, check out the tips below!
+Before you start on your journey to becoming a licensed plumber, check out the tips below!

 1. Be on Time

 This is good advice for any job or appointment, but it’s essential for you as an entry level plumber to be organized before starting the workday by getting your tools together and thinking about the tasks on your plate.
 If you’re late to the first job site, you’ll probably be late to every job site thereafter.
 Plus, being early is a major sign of respect to your new peers.